Factor Overnight GARCH-It\^o Models: Factor GARCH-It o models

-The MOGI model has a continuous instantaneous volatility process concerning time $t$, and it obeys the standard BEKK (1,1) model structure with both the open-to-close integrated volatility matrix and the close-to-open squared log returns as innovations.
+The FOGI model has a continuous instantaneous volatility process concerning time $t$, and it obeys the standard BEKK (1,1) model structure with both the open-to-close integrated factor volatility matrix and the close-to-open squared log factor returns as innovations.
 For example, for $n \in \mathbb{N}$, the instantaneous volatility at the market opening is as follows:

 where $\bomega_H = \bgamma_H \bomega_{H1} \bgamma_H - \bomega_{H2}$, $\bomega_L = \bgamma_L \bomega_{L1} \bgamma_L - \bomega_{L2}$, and, at the market closing, is as follows: